-These fun treats were made using a Harvest Cake Pane with shapes of leaves, pumpkins and acorns from Sur La Table.
+These fun treats were made using a Harvest Cake Pan with shapes of leaves, pumpkins and acorns.

 The label on the cake pan has a recipe for Maple Autumn Cake Bites which I used and tweaked a bit.
 My grocery store didn’t have maple extract, so I substituted pure vanilla extract and added ground cinnamon, nutmeg and cloves.

 - 1/3 cup milk

 - 1 1/2 tsp pure vanilla extract